MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/starter-cards.md

 ## Author highlight video

 Use this template to showcase a variety of short video content, such as tutorials, interviews, or creative pieces.
 Personalize it with your unique title, a detailed description, and information about the author to create an immersive viewing experience for users.
+To download the ready-to-use sample, [author highlight video](https://github.com/OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/tree/main/samples/author-highlight-video).

 # [Desktop](#tab/desktop5)